 Treatment for most people diagnosed with COVID-19 is about relieving symptoms, as you would with a normal flu virus.
 It is a virus, so antibiotics will not help.
 However, effective treatments, such as monoclonal antibodies and oral antiviral pills, will soon become more widely available.
 Talk to your doctor for more information regarding treatment options.

 Wash your hands with soap and water for at least 20 seconds after using the bathroom; before eating and touching any part of your face; and after blowing your nose, coughing or sneezing.
 Disinfect surfaces you touch after each use.
 Disinfect frequently touched surfaces with household sprays or wipes.

 Stay home from work, school and public places so you don’t infect other people.

 Drink plenty of water and other fluids to help your body stay hydrated and in recovery, unless your doctor has directed you otherwise.

 Get extra rest and sleep in a separate bedroom, so you don’t infect family members.

 Take over-the-counter medications for fever, headache, congestion, cough and sore throat.
 Gargle with saltwater to relieve a sore throat.
 Eat a bland diet such as bananas, rice, applesauce and toast, if diarrhea is a problem.

 Use a tissue or your elbow during coughs and sneezes.
 Throw away the tissue and wash hands thoroughly.

-If you have symptoms of an infection, including the flu or COVID-19, wear a cloth or surgical mask around others, in public and to medical appointments until you are no longer contagious.
+If you have symptoms of an infection, including the flu or COVID-19, please self-isolate when possible and wear a well-fitting mask or a filtering respirator, such as a KN95 or an approved N95 mask in public and to medical appointments until you are no longer contagious.

 Get your annual flu vaccine.
 If you have other health conditions, follow those treatment plans and ask questions if those treatments become challenging.